rstrotmann/td/docs/input.md

 # Input file format

 The td.py tool expects a json-formatted input file (see [Use](use.md)) that specifies the study elements to be rendered.

+In general, the [json format](https://en.wikipedia.org/w/index.php?title=JSON&oldid=1065106487) has specific syntactic requirements in order to be read correctly by TD:

+* All json elements are enclosed in curly brackets, including the complete input file
+* Fields within elements have a name that must be enclosed in quotes, e.g., "caption", followed by a colon and the respective value
+* Values can be numerical, character (i.e., enclosed in quotes), other json elements, or lists (enclosed in square brackets) of any of the previous
+* Fields must be separated by commas, but there is no comma after the respective last element

-The below overview specifies the format of this input file.
+The below overview specifies the specific expected format of the json-formatted input file to describe the trial design elements.

-## Overall structure
+## Periods

-In general, clinical study elements within the input file are expected to be structured in _periods_ or _cycles_.
+On the highest level, clinical study elements within the input file are expected to be structured in _periods_ or _cycles_.
 Both options are possible and essentially equivalent.

 As a minimum, each _period_ or _cycle_ element needs to have _caption_, _start_ and _duration_ fields.
 A minimum period "Period 1" that includes days 1 through 7 is described like this: